thetizzo/thetizzo.github.io/_drafts/2018-01-02-building-an-online-resume-with-jekyll-and-pdfmake.md

 date: 2018-01-02
 ---

-One day it dawned on me that I am a web developer but I was still manually maintaining my resume in a Word document.
-This was less than ideal because it was difficult to version the document and did little to show off any of my relevant skills in web development.
-To solve this problem I decided that I should build an online version of my resume which I could use to show prospective employers that I can, in fact, build things on the Internet.
+One day it dawned on me, I am a web developer but I was still manually maintaining my resume in a Word document.
+This was not ideal because it was difficult to keep versions and did little to show off any of my relevant skills in web development.
+To solve this problem I decided to build an online version of my resume which I could use to show prospective employers that I can, in fact, build things on the Internet.

-I started off by grabbing all the existing data from my current resume and manually building it into HTML so that I could put it into my site.
-I then had a new problem.
-If I had to update my resume for any reason, I now had to make that update in two places; once on the web page and once for the Word document.
+My first step was to grab all the existing data from my Word based resume and manually build it into HTML so that I could put it on my site.
+This worked great but when I had to update my resume there were now two copies of it to maintain, one in Word and one in HTML.

 At this point I took a step back and thought about what my requirements really were.
 I needed the following:

 * One source of data to rule them all
-* Ability to render different formats (HTML, PDF)
+* Support essential formats (HTML, PDF)
-* PDF needs to be generated automatically from the Jekyll data so it's always up to date
+* Generate PDF automatically so it's always up to date
-* PDF need to be generated client side since my site is GitHub Pages based so it can't be done on the server
+* Generate PDF on client side since my site is on GitHub Pages so it can't be done on the server

 Enter [Jekyll Data Files](https://jekyllrb.com/docs/datafiles/) and [pdfmake](http://pdfmake.org/#/) to save the day!